Iran allocates $150,000 for families of victims of Ukraine plane crash

 Iran’s Roads and Urban Development Minister Mohammad Eslami told state television on Wednesday that the final report on the crash had been sent to the countries participating in the investigation.

+Habib Haghjoo, an Iranian-born Canadian who lost his daughter and grandaughter in the crash, said he did not trust the news from Tehran and stressed that his priority is the report.

+“They want to wrap it up,” he said of Iran.
+“We want the truth.”

-Additional reporting by Pavel Polityuk in Kyiv; dubai.newsroom@thomsonreuters.com; Editing by Giles Elgood
+Additional reporting by Pavel Polityuk in Kyiv and Allison Lampert in Montreal; mailto:dubai.newsroom@thomsonreuters.comEditing by Giles Elgood and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.